Hikers Challenge Montecito Housing Project That Would Pave Over Part of Hot Springs Trail

 The “Goerner development” — named after applicants John and Marcia Goerner — has been in the works since 2008.
 It took years to get through multiple rounds of approvals by the Montecito Board of Architectural Review and several county departments.

-Right now, the project — also including a guest house, swimming pool, and an 80-foot-long bridge replacing a dip in the road that allows the creek to flow over it, known as an Arizona crossing — is in the hands of the County Planning Commission, which is accepting public comments on the project until July 8.
+Right now, the project — also including a guest house, swimming pool, and an 80-foot-long bridge — is in the hands of the Montecito Planning Commission and County Planning & Development, which is accepting public comments on the adequacy of the project’s environmental review until July 8.

 ‘We Are Concerned’